eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 The mitigation is similar to the proposals of Method B and Method C (Limited-time Attestations and Rotating-batch Attestations) from the discussion paper on topic A.

 If an *Anonymization CA* is used to issue certificates on single use only attestation keys, Relying Parties are not able to correlate information about multiple presentations.
-We refer to this as being *relying party unlinkable*.
+We refer to this as being *Relying Party unlinkable*.

-Both *Self Attestation* nor *No Attestation* allows Relying Parties to correlate information about multiple presentations of pseudonyms.
+Neither *Self Attestation* nor *No Attestation* allows Relying Parties to correlate information about multiple presentations of pseudonyms.
 That is they are Relying Party unlinkable.

 #### 5.1.2 CA Linkability
+Certificate Authority (CA) linkability is the ability to track a users interactions with several different Relying Parties by combining the information from those Relying Parties with information from CAs (in case such exists).

+Note that all the attestation types that are Relying Party linkable also are CA linkable by definition as the information available to CAs and Relying Parties is a super set of the information available only to multiple Relying Parties.

+Both the types *Attestation CA* and *Anonymization CA* are CA linkable as CAs can store which public key that issue certificates to and share with which Wallet Unit.
+By correlating this with the information available at the Relying Parties it is possible to track how the different Wallet Unit uses the pseudonym functionality.

+Neither *Self Attestation* nor *No Attestation* includes any information from a CA and Relying Parties are not able to correlate information about multiple presentations of pseudonyms with this form of attestation type.
+That is they are both also CA unlinkable.

 #### 5.1.3 Advantages and Drawbacks of Different Attestation Types